 In less than three weeks, my family will be moving into the home that will serve as our final resting place.
 (That is, at least until our youngest child leaves home, and barring a variety of unfortunate and unlikely events that would completely alter the direction of our life.)

 We’ve been waiting for and thinking about this day for a LONG time.
 We married as undergrads and spent the first ten years of marriage and parenthood scraping our way through post graduate training, after which we spent four years in a very expensive city that ultimately didn’t feel right to us, followed by renting for two years in our current city until we got more familiar with the area (and made up for the loss of buying high and selling low in the afore mentioned Very Expensive City).
+I was on pins and needles while waiting for the home inspection to be done, thank goodness the people at http://outstandinghomeinspections.com/ were good sports.
 It’s been a long journey.

 So now that I finally get to settle down in a home for real, I can’t help but ask myself the question: Now will I be satisfied?
 Now will I feel complete?

 Of course, I am not that naïve.
 I understand perfectly well on an intellectual level that life is more about the journey than the destination.
 Nevertheless, I have spent an unfortunate number of years feeling life I was waiting for my real life to begin.
 Waiting to settle down.
 Waiting to be done reaching and struggling.
 (As if that’s ever going to happen . . . )